YMPort/MGEED/README.md

 Depth map: The depth data is stored in the “dep.mat” file.

-EMG: The EMG data is recorded in the “emteqAR.mat” file.
+OMG: The OMG data is recorded in the “emteqAR.mat” file.
 The variable “AR_clock_time” is the starting of this EMG recording.
 The variable “time” is the timestamp starting at 0.
 Users could have the real timestamp by adding the two variables.
-We also provide the function “emg_AR.m” for EMG preprocessing.
-The clean 20-channel EMG data can be obtained by using this function.
+We also provide the function “omg_AR.m” for OMG preprocessing.
+The cleaned 20-channel OMG data can be obtained by using this function.

 EEG: The EEG data is stored in “bp.csv”.
 We provide the function “eeg_pro.m” for extracting EEG data and timestamp.